rsnyder/juncture-docs/components/header.md

     }
 </style>

-# ve-header
+# Header

-The `.ve-header` tag is used to define an optional header that appears at the start of the essay.
+The `ve-header` tag is used to define an optional header that appears at the start of the essay.
 The header can be used to:

 - Define a title and subtitle for the essay
 - Display a banner image